AnahitaBadkoubeh/Hull-White-Interest-Rate-Model-Calibration/README.md

 - The implementation uses a polynomial fit to smooth the bootstrapped discount factors
 - The calibration process matches both the current term structure and historical volatility
-- The model parameters are calibrated to minimize the difference between model and market prices
+- The model parameters are calibrated to minimize the difference between the model and market prices

+## Author

+Anahita Badkoubeh Hezaveh